andrebask/thesis/06 - intro.md

     }
 ```

-We can use the `Predicate` functional interface to create a test and print the elements that pass the test:
+we can use the `Predicate` functional interface to create a test and print the elements that pass the test:

 ```
 	System.out.println("Print all numbers:");